Saturday, November 23, 2013

 At Crater Lake

-Link: Photo album (22 photos)
+Link: Photo album (22 photos) As always, view the photos individually to see the captions.

 I've flown over Oregon many times, especially all those Alaska trips, and every time I saw Crater Lake from the air, I said, "I want to visit!"
 I also wanted to see Portland, and I have long wanted to visit California north of Sonoma County.
 But, of course, I didn't want to drive.
 Driving is not a vacation for me!